scjx123/ip/docs/DeveloperGuide.md

 Step 5.
 Once the list of task is obtain, the operation will loop through the task list and count the number of completed task followed by generating a ratio.

 Step 6.
-This ratio will be passed into roundedRatioBar to return *String* of a rounded ratio to 1 decimal place enclosing it in square brackets.
+This ratio will be passed into `roundedRatioBar` to return *String* of a rounded ratio to 1 decimal place enclosing it in square brackets.

 Step 7.
-Now StatsAction is completed and it will return this string back to Execute for
+Now `StatsAction` is completed and it will return this string back to `Execute` for to be printed through `UI`.

 **Design consideration:**